conorcunningham/google-ddns/README.md

 I wrote this to solve an issue that I had at home, and it ended up saving me $100 USD a year.
 Thank you, Python!
 Thank you CS50!

+I have opened sourced this project for all to use.

+Furthermore, this is deliberately a one file application.
+It is designed to be easy to clone and use, hence the open source, and it is designed to be used with a Linux service so that it can run in the background.
+It can theoretically be run on all platforms, MAC, Windows, Linux, embedded linux devices and home network equipment.

+I have tested this on Windows 10, Debian 9 Stretch and Max OSX Mojave.

 I've had a hoot taking CS50 Web and am currently working on my final project for CS50 Web.

 Cheers,